 The Ministry for Primary Industries (MPI) sets a maximum limit on sea lion deaths every season; if this limit is exceeded the fishery can be closed for the season.
 DOC and MPI are working with the fishing industry and conservation groups to limit this bycatch through improved fishing practices.

-The squid trawl fishery has developed a tool to try and reduce the number of sea lions caught in trawl nets.
+The squid trawl fishery has developed tools to try and reduce the number of sea lions caught in trawl nets.
 These tools are called SLEDs, or sea lion exclusion devices.
-They are designed to allow small species, like squid to become trapped in the net, but block sea lions from entering the net and allow them to exit through an escape hatch.
+They are designed to allow small species, like squid, to become trapped in the net, but block sea lions from entering the net and allow them to exit through an escape hatch.

-Sea lions that have hauled out onshore are often resting from physiologically taxing foraging trips.
-They may also be caring for their young or socializing.
+Sea lions that are onshore are often resting from physiologically taxing foraging trips.
+They may also be caring for their young or socialising.
 When people and dogs disturb sea lions, they interrupt sleep or other important behaviours.